 Our global network of contributors to the AI & Human Rights Index is currently writing these articles and glossary entries.
 This particular page is currently in the recruitment and research stage.
 Please return later to see where this page is in the editorial workflow.
 Thank you!
 We look forward to learning with and from you.

-[Insert statement of urgency and significance for why this right relates to AI.]
+[Insert statement of urgency and significance for why this right relates to AI, specifically the right to work and the right to fair and favorable work conditions.]

 Sectors #